Qatar faces World Cup questions as 200-day countdown looms

 – ‘Getting information is a nightmare’ –

-Ambassadors from many of the 32 competing nations have told AFP of their concerns over the lack of information about issues ranging from alcohol to the treatment of gays in Qatar, where homosexuality is illegal and alcohol is restricted to mainly foreign non-Muslims.
+Ambassadors from many of the 32 competing nations have told AFP of their concerns over the lack of information about issues ranging from alcohol to the treatment of the LGBT community in Qatar, where homosexuality is illegal and alcohol is restricted to mainly foreign non-Muslims.

 “There is no problem with the concrete and steel,” said one ambassador, speaking on condition of anonymity.
 “But they are not telling us enough about how it will all be policed.
 There are meetings but no detail.”